 If you are a rising senior or a prospective transfer student, we encourage you to interview.
-Interviews are not required but are highly recommended as part of the Connecticut College application process.
+Interviews are not required, but are highly recommended as part of the Connecticut College application process.
 Our interviewers see the conversation as a time to exchange information with you and personalize what can often seem an impersonal process.
 The interview is informational as well as evaluative for both the applicant and the interviewer.

-Admission fellows are current seniors who know the ins-and-outs of the Connecticut College academic experience and community best.
+Admission fellows are current seniors who know the ins and outs of the Connecticut College academic experience and community best.
 Before you come, read this list of helpful interview tips created by our admission fellows.

-- That you may only interview once.
+Please note: you may only interview once.
 This means that, for example, if you interview with a counselor while they are on the road, you cannot have a second interview with a senior admission fellow when you visit campus the following month.